JMHeartley/dreamlo.js/README.md

 ## 🤖 Usage
-The methods below, except `initialize()`, are all [Promises](https://developer.mozilla.org/en-US/docs/web/javascript/reference/global_objects/promise), so they wait for the HTTP response.
-You'd call these methods like:
+The methods below, except `initialize()`, are all [Promises](https://javascript.info/promise-basics), so they can wait for the HTTP response.
+You'd call these methods using [Promise chains](https://javascript.info/promise-chaining):

 ```javascript
 dreamlo.getScores()
     .then((scores) => {